Painting Wooden Furniture Like a Pro: We Show You How it's Done

 How do you paint a wooden cabinet to cover it?

-Our paints and varnishes all have a very high opacity and are therefore wonderfully suitable for painting wooden furniture.
-In most cases, you can achieve a great, opaque result with just two coats.
-Sometimes, however, more coats are needed.
-Please note our instructions for priming.
+Our paints and varnishes all have a very high opacity and are therefore ideal for painting wooden furniture.
+In most cases, you can achieve a great, opaque result with just 2 coats of furniture varnish.
+However, sometimes you need more coats.
+Please follow our instructions for priming.

 How many coats are necessary and how much paint do I need?

-For many projects, you can achieve a very beautiful result with just 2 coats.
-Of course, it also depends on the painting technique, the surface and the desired colour how many coats you need.
+For many projects, you can achieve a very nice result with just 2 coats of paint.
+Of course, how many coats you need also depends on the painting technique, the substrate and the desired colour.
 In our practical quantity calculator, which you will find next to each colour shade, you enter what and how many square metres you are painting.
 You will then get the estimated consumption for two coats.

-How can I paint transparently so that the wood grain is preserved?
+How can I paint transparently so that the wood grain is retained?

-Our varnishes and paints have a very high opacity.
+Our varnishes and colours have a very high opacity.
 They can be thinned with water to achieve a transparent look.
-Please note that this can be at the expense of durability.
-Also, you cannot use a primer with diluted paint, as it would show through.
+Please note that this can have a negative impact on durability.
+In addition, you cannot use a primer with diluted paint as it would show through.
 So if you are painting wood that tends to bleed, we advise against thinning the paint.

-How long does the paint last on furniture that is subject to heavy use?
+How long does the colour last on furniture that is subject to heavy use?

-How long a coating lasts is, of course, always dependent on the wear and tear.
-Every painted surface is subject to a certain amount of wear.
-In addition, the durability also depends on the substrate.
-If the surface is stable and well cleaned, our varnishes and paints have a very good durability.
-With MissPompadour To Seal you can additionally protect furniture that is subject to heavy use.
-However, as every painting fan has a different opinion of the use of their furniture, we cannot make any predictions as to how many years your paint will last perfectly.
-In a pinch, chipped spots or scratches are really easy to repair.
+How long a coat of paint lasts naturally always depends on how much it is used.
+Every painted surface is subject to a certain amount of wear and tear.
+The durability also depends on the substrate.
+If it is stable and well cleaned, our varnishes and colours have a very good durability.
+With MissPompadour To Seal you can additionally protect furniture that is subject to heavy wear.
+However, as every paint fan estimates the use of their furniture differently, we cannot predict how many years your paint will last perfectly.
+If necessary, chipped areas or scratches are really very easy to repair.

 The silk matt varnish qualities of MissPompadour Eggshell Varnish are very robust.
 If you expect heavy loads, you can use MissPompadour To Seal to make the surfaces even more resilient.
 The matt qualities MissPompadour Matt Varnish and LittlePomp chalk varnishes are not quite as robust.
 Here you can also use MissPompadour To Seal to create a more robust surface.
 You can also seal the matt qualities wonderfully with our wood wax.
 One or two coats of the colourless Wax-Polish are often enough.
 Take a look at our blog post about this.

-How do I clean and maintain my painted furniture?
+How do I clean and care for my painted furniture?

-Cleaning your lacquered furniture is very easy!
-Dust with cotton cloths - do not use microfibres, as they have an abrasive surface and gradually remove the varnish.
-For stains, wipe carefully with a damp sponge and dishwashing liquid.
-Generally, gentle cleaners are more suitable because they do not attack the varnish.
+Cleaning your varnished furniture is very easy!
+Wipe off dust with cotton cloths - avoid microfibre, as this has an abrasive surface and gradually removes the varnish.
+For stains, you can wipe carefully with a damp sponge and washing-up liquid.
+Gentle cleaners are generally more suitable as they do not attack the varnish.

-It is important that you do not expose the paint to standing moisture, as it does not like this and it can dissolve it.
+It is important that you do not expose the colour to standing moisture, as it does not like this and can dissolve it.

 However, the painted surfaces do not require any further care.